 - Genetics Home Reference (GHR) contains information on Tourette syndrome.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - The National Institute of Neurological Disorders and Stroke (NINDS) collects and disseminates research information related to neurological disorders.
 Click on the link to view information on this topic.

 - The National Organization for Rare Disorders (NORD) has a report for patients and families about this condition.
 NORD is a patient advocacy organization for individuals with rare diseases and the organizations that serve them.